pmrv/argdown-flare-export/README.md

 # Argdown Flare Export

-Converts the internal JSON representation of the debate to a tree-structure suitable for visualization as [here](https://bl.ocks.org/mbostock/4063423#flare.json).
+Converts the internal representation of the debate to a tree-structure suitable for visualization as [here](https://bl.ocks.org/mbostock/4063423#flare.json).